Pratham-Bohra/first-repo/README.md

 # first-repo
-This is my first repository on github.
+This is my first repository on github.Author-Pratham Bohra.